SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

    - Browse to the File Path nyctlc/fhv

    - Click on **OK**.The first dataset is now created.

+   - **Publish** the changes made.

    ![fhv dataset](images/23.png)

-2. Similarly create another 16 datasets by following the below list.
+2. Similarly create another 16 datasets by following the below list.Publish the changes made or else the datasets won't be reflected.

    ![datasets sixteen ](images/24.png)